Introduction

 File Format

-file for a terraform repo:
+own file for a real-world example.

 #!intelli-shell